 All of our tests follow the highest quality standards for health services: we’re CQC regulated, which is a quality marker for health services you can trust, UKAS accredited, and have our tests validated by registered doctors and clinical scientists.

-For a finger-prick test, just prick your fingertips and collect the blood that drops out.
-If you’re having a phlebotomy, you’ll need to go to your local pharmacy and have them draw your blood.
+For a phlebotomy, you’ll simply need to go to your local pharmacy and have them draw your blood.

 Yes, absolutely.
 You can take this test at any point during your menstrual cycle.